echyn/echyn.github.io/research.md

 23. Who Chooses and Who Benefits?
 The Design of Public School Choice Systems (with Jesse Bruhn, Chris Campos and Antonia Vazquez)

+25. The Persistence of Power: How Family Origins Shape Political Representation and Policy (with Katherine Cohen, Kareem Haggag, and Bryan Stuart)

+27. When Lottery Losers Still Win: Magnet Schools with Close Substitutes (with Jesse Bruhn, Chris Campos, and Ishira Shrivatsa)

-24. The Demographic Legacy of the Vietnam War: Evidence from the 1969 Draft Lottery (with Martha Bailey)
+28. The Demographic Legacy of the Vietnam War: Evidence from the 1969 Draft Lottery (with Martha Bailey)
    _Revise and Resubmit at_ ***Journal of Human Resources***

 **Other Academic Publications**